Anna Lindh Foundation

 3. Peace-building & Conflict Resolution

-We provide training in interfaith and intercultural dialogue, reconciliation, and peacebuilding techniques, empowering individuals to become agents of harmony and understanding.
+We provide trainings in different parts of the country in interfaith and intercultural dialogue, conflict resolution, reconciliation, and peacebuilding techniques, empowering individuals to become agents of sustainable peace-building.

 How can you contribute to the Network in your country?

-CCMUP would be glad to share its expertise and experiences regarding interfaith peace with other CSOs within the network.
+CCMUP would be glad to share its expertise and experiences, and learn from other CSOs, regarding interfaith and intercultural peace-building.

 CCMUP would also be glad to promote partnerships with the Network's CSOs, to advance the common mission of ALF, CCMUP and relevant CSOs in Egypt and beyond.